Locations:

 Mammogram

-Mammograms are the gold standard for detecting breast cancer.
+Mammograms (or mammography) are the gold standard for detecting breast cancer.
 It’s the most common screening.
 It uses a special X-ray machine to produce a picture of the tissue inside your breast.
 It involves placing your breasts inside a flat plate or paddle.
 The plates then compress your breast so it’s flat.

 Mammograms are typically either 2D or 3D (breast tomosynthesis).
 3D mammograms tend to create clearer, more detailed images.
 But not every facility has this technology.